5 Ways to Boost Your Metabolism

 Although this is a no-brainer, exercise must be included in the list because it is the best way to boost your metabolism.
 By exercising, you activate your body’s ability to burn calories.
 It also triggers your body to produce endorphins, which gives your body a state of elation.

-Refined and processed food do nothing for your body except kill it slowly.
+Refined and processed food does nothing for your body except kill it slowly.
 Your body is not built to recognize food that is unnatural and highly processed with chemicals.
 So, each time you eat something that is laden with artificial, refined ingredients, your metabolism slows down because it doesn’t need to process much inside.
-Imagine what happens when your subject your body to a habit of regularly metabolizing food that is already processed; you just slow down your body’s ability to burn food.
+Imagine what happens when you subject your body to a habit of regularly metabolizing food that is already processed; you’re just slowing down your body’s ability to burn food.
+Following this tip will help boost a slow metabolism.

 Whether you believe it or not, lack of sleep can actually affect your metabolism.
 Studies have shown that, when you lack sleep (less than 8-9 hours), your body becomes insulin resistant.
 Being insulin resistant means your body doesn’t metabolize sugars as efficiently as it should.
 Ergo, you have more chances of storing fat.
 Make it a habit to sleep at least 8 hours a night and you might be surprised with the weight loss that can follow.